Helpful Resources For Your Visit

 Book a Virtual Care appointment for a virtual meet and greet.

 I am not covered by OHIP, may I still come in and receive care?

 Yes.
-Patients not covered by OHIP, private patients, residents of other provinces or other countries, visitors to Canada and newcomers are welcome and will need to pay a flat rate of $75 including taxes.
+Patients not covered by OHIP, private patients, residents of other provinces or other countries, visitors to Canada and newcomers are welcome and will need to pay our flat service rate.